PrestonJacks0n/power-outages-analysis/README.md

 | POPULATION              | Population in the U.S. state in a year |

-When I did my initial data cleaning I didn't narrow down to the columns above right away.
+When I did my initial data processing I didn't narrow down to the columns above right away.
 But, I did drop some columns right away.
 Those being:

 | Column | Reasoning |
 | -----------              | ----------- |